Project-Books/book-project/README.md

 1. Run `docker-compose up` to start the frontend container
    - If you encounter any errors, you can try rebuilding the image with `docker-compose up -d --build`
 1. Open `localhost:3000` once the development server has started

+### Run Books API (optional)

+You may want to also want to run our [Books API](https://github.com/Project-Books/books-api) to avoid seeing an error on the search page.

 ## Running the database